FixedEffects/FixedEffectModels.jl/README.md

 depvar ~ exogeneousvars + (endogeneousvars = instrumentvars) |> absorbvars
 ```

-Categorical variable should be of type PooledDataArray (see the [DataFrames doc](http://dataframesjl.readthedocs.org/en/latest/pooling.html)).

 - Enter high dimensional terms after the `|>` symbol, with the same syntax as a usual formula.

+  Categorical variable should be of type PooledDataArray.

   ```julia
   using DataFrames, RDatasets, FixedEffectModels